pingidentity/terraform-provider-pingone/docs/resources/authorize_editor_processor.md

 ### Required

-- `environment_id` (String) The ID of the environment to configure the Authorize editor statement in.
+- `environment_id` (String) The ID of the environment to configure the Authorize editor processor in.
 Must be a valid PingOne resource ID.
 This field is immutable and will trigger a replace plan if changed.
 - `name` (String)
 - `processor` (Attributes) (see [below for nested schema](#nestedatt--processor))